How to Apply for a District of Columbia

 Download the DC Concealed Carry License Application and Instructions

-You must register every handgun that you intend to carry in DC by using the Application for Firearms Registration Certificate Form (PD-219).
-You will not be able to turn in your application unless you have a handgun to register or already have one registered with DC MPD.
+You must register every handgun that you intend to carry or keep in DC by using the Application for Firearms Registration Certificate Form (PD-219).
+You will not be able to turn in your CPL application unless you have a handgun to register or already have one registered with DC MPD.

 DC MPD will take your fingerprints, photo and payment during your appointment.